GarysCorner/Covid19-LaCompared/README.md

 [View Video Project](https://github.com/GarysCorner/Covid19-LaCompared/blob/master/MaskUseRatesVideo.ipynb)

 ## Description
 This is a simple project aimed at visualizing and comparing Covid-19 data from Louisiana, a state which is very important to us (people from Louisiana).
 The main analysis/visualization is in the file CovidData.py, which pulls data from one or more submodules or locations.
+Other python notebooks (MaskUseRates.ipynb/MaskUseOverview.ipynb) contained in this project are not updated daily.

 ## Datasets